SUBCHAPTER 9C ‑ CURRENT GOOD MANUFACTURING PRACTICES FOR SPECIFIC FOOD INDUSTRIES

 (a) Raw materials

-(1) Fresh fish received shall be inspected and adequately washed before processing.
-Only sound, wholesome fish free from adulteration and organoleptically detectable spoilage shall be processed.
+(1) Upon receipt, fresh fish shall be inspected and washed before processing.
+Only fish free from adulteration and organoleptically detectable spoilage shall be processed.

-(3) Fresh or partially processed fish, except those to be immediately processed, shall be iced or otherwise refrigerated to an internal temperature of 38 degrees fahrenheit or below upon receipt and shall be maintained at that temperature until the fish are to be processed.
+(3) Fresh or partially processed fish, except those to be immediately processed, shall be iced or otherwise refrigerated to an internal temperature of 38 degrees fahrenheit or below upon receipt and shall be maintained at 38 degrees fahrenheit until the fish are to be processed.

 (4) All fish received in a frozen state shall be either thawed promptly and processed, or stored at a temperature that will maintain it in a frozen state.